RalphHightower/RalphHightower/Astronomy/TCoronaBorealisGoesKablooie.md

 | [A rare nova ignites a 'new star' in the sky this year.
 Here's how to see it / Space](https://www.space.com/new-star-night-sky-nova-explosion-rare) | March 12, 2024 |
 | [Once-in-a-Lifetime Viewing Opportunity: Nova Explosion, ‘New’ Star in Northern Crown](https://scitechdaily.com/once-in-a-lifetime-viewing-opportunity-nova-explosion-new-star-in-northern-crown/) | FEBRUARY 28, 2024 |
 | [View Nova Explosion, ‘New’ Star in Northern Crown - Watch the Skies / NASA](https://blogs.nasa.gov/Watch_the_Skies/2024/02/27/view-nova-explosion-new-star-in-northern-crown/) | February 27, 2024 |

+[^11]: This Rho Corona Borealis, not T Corona Borealis.
+But they are in the same constellation.

 ## Light Pollution